Full SDK

 ---|---|

 countryCode | Country code where the payment is performed.
-Check the Country reference for a complete list of country codes. |
+See Country coverage for a complete list of supported countries and their codes. |

-callbackPaymentState | This parameter is a function that returns the current payment process.
-Sending this function is not mandatory if you do not need the result. |
+callbackPaymentState | It's a function that returns the current payment process.
+You don't need to send this function if you don't need the result. |

-- The possible states returned by the
+The possible states returned by the callbackPaymentState

 are presented below: